-Use the ADA guidelines as a starting point to create a blueprint for your own site.
+Use the ADA guidelines as a starting point to create a blueprint for your site.

 2. Choose ADA Compliant Graphics

-Carefully chosen graphics are a big part of an ADA compliant website.
-When you’re including graphics, they should not flash more than three times per second.
-Any more flashing, and you could inadvertently induce a seizure in someone who is browsing the page.
+Carefully chosen graphics are a big part of an ADA-compliant website.
+When you include graphics, they should not flash more than three times per second.
+Any more flashing, and you could inadvertently induce a seizure in someone browsing the page.
 Graphics should also have a description/caption that can be read aloud to the visually impaired.
-If you have informative or fun visual content, you want everyone to be able to enjoy and learn from it!
+If you have informative or fun visual content, you want everyone to enjoy and learn from it!

 3. Add Alt Text and Readable Fonts

-Making your site perceivable and content writing readable for all potential users takes a lot of thoughtful choices.
+Making your site perceivable and content marketing readable for all potential users takes a lot of thoughtful choices.
 A variety of things fall under the umbrella of perception.
 To get started, provide alt-text for all images in your code.
 Alt-text captions allow site readers to describe your images audibly.

 Fonts are another crucial component of accessibility.
 Use fonts that are easy to read, such as Georgia, Open Sans, and Quicksand.
 Avoid putting a light font color on a light background; a combination like yellow text on a pale background causes people to strain to read it.
 Equally problematic is a pale font on a stark black background.
 Stick to light backgrounds with dark for most of your content.

 4. Make Website Features Logical

-An ADA compliant website must also be understandable to a wide audience.
-The site should operate in a predictable way and have helpful labels over blocks of content and media.
+An ADA-compliant website must also be understandable to a broad audience.
+The site should operate predictably and have helpful labels over content and media blocks.
 For example, put a clear “x” in the upper corner of a pop-up to show users how to close the window.
-The site should be built in a way that avoids user error and has readable instructions on all forms where users are expected to enter information.
+The site should be built to avoid user error and has readable instructions on all forms where users are expected to enter information.